TKouchoanou/orcid-php-client/README.md

 ```
 ReadSingle: Allows you to read a recording by taking its putCode parameter

-ReadMultiple allows you to read several jobs for which the putCode table is taken as a parameter
+ReadMultiple: allows you to read several jobs for which the putCode table is taken as a parameter

 ### Oresponse
 It is a response object returned by Oclient methods.
 It contains the information of the response returned by Orcid via curl